 Why this Recipe Works

 Do you usually shy away from gluten-free baking?
-If so, that’s totally understandable!
-Lots of us have had our share of gluten-free fails, usually including heavy, gritty, or gummy results.
+Sure, many of us have had our share of gluten-free fails, usually including heavy, gritty, or gummy results.
 Not good!
-You may be thinking that it’s just easier to leave it to the pros and buy commercially-made gluten-free snacks and treats.

 But this recipe will change your mind!
-It’s super-simple to make, and the ingredients all work together really well to create a fluffy, tasty, vanilla-y cupcake that everyone will love.
+It’s super-simple to make, and the ingredients all work together really well to create a fluffy, tasty, and yes, super moist vanilla cupcake that everyone will love.
 I’m using yogurt, oil, eggs, and milk, all combined with just the right amount of gluten-free flour, to create a soft, tender crumb.
 We’ll also let the batter stand for a while after mixing so that all of the ingredients can absorb and stabilize.